10 Mistakes First Time Pregnant Moms Make - Baby Chick

 1. “Only Thinking About the Nursery and Baby Registry.”

-“Pretty much all I thought about during my first pregnancy was all the stuff that I needed for my daughter and how I had to make her nursery perfect before she arrived.
+“Pretty much all I thought about during my first pregnancy was all the stuff I needed for my daughter and how I had to make her nursery perfect before she arrived.
 I never really put a lot of thought into how I should prepare for labor and delivery.
-And I didn’t think about what postpartum recovery would be like…or breastfeeding or getting my baby to sleep.
+And I didn’t think about postpartum recovery, breastfeeding, or getting my baby to sleep.
 That didn’t dawn on me until after she was born.
-I was just fixated on getting this stroller or that monitor or this mini chandelier in her room.
-Yes, that stuff is cute and fun, but it really is silly in the grand scheme of things.
+I was fixated on getting this stroller, monitor, or mini chandelier in her room.
+Yes, that stuff is cute and fun, but it is silly in the grand scheme.
 I should have spent more time thinking about what was to come and have been more prepared for what to do when we brought her home.” – MH

 2. “Not Having Any Formula Samples in the House.”

-“For some reason, I thought that breastfeeding was going to be easy.
+“For some reason, I thought breastfeeding would be easy.
 ‘It’s natural,’ I said.
 ‘Women have been doing it forever,’ I said.
 How hard could it be?
 Well apparently…Really.
 Freaking.
 Hard.
 At least it was for me.
-But I didn’t keep any of those formula samples that I was given because I told myself I would not feed my baby formula.
-Wellll…when your milk takes 5 days to come in, and your baby is screaming at you the whole night, and your nipples are cracked, and you can’t go to the store until it opens the next day, you panic!
-Even if you don’t plan on formula feeding your baby, don’t throw away the samples.
+But I didn’t keep any formula samples I was given because I told myself I would not feed my baby formula.
+Well…when your milk takes five days to come in, your baby is screaming at you the whole night, your nipples are cracked, and you can’t go to the store until it opens the next day, you panic!
+Don’t throw away the samples even if you don’t plan on formula-feeding your baby.
 Keep them just in case of emergencies.
 Because when your baby is hungry, you have to feed your baby.
 And breastfeeding can be harder than you think!” – AF

 3. “Getting EVERYTHING on the Baby Registry.”

-You seriously don’t need shoes for your newborn or 12 swaddles or 3 strollers, etc., etc. You may think that you need #allthethings, and the store clerk that is helping you with your registry (of course) wants you to get the entire store, but you don’t need it all.
+You don’t need shoes for your newborn, 12 swaddled, three strollers, etc. You may think that you need #allthethings, and the store clerk helping you with your registry (of course) wants you to get the entire store, but you don’t need it all.
 Several products are unnecessary.
 You may still want them, and that’s okay.
-But if you are trying to save money or lessen the baby clutter, just register for the basics/necessities.
+But if you are trying to save money or lessen the baby clutter, register for the basics/necessities.
 I promise that you and your baby will survive. – Nina

 4. “Cutting Out Caffeine Cold Turkey.”

-Whoever told you that you could not have caffeine during your pregnancy is wrong!
-(Unless your doctor talks to you about your specific health condition, then listen to your doctor.)
+Whoever told you you could not have caffeine during pregnancy is wrong!
+(Unless your doctor talks to you about your specific health situation, in this case, listen to your doctor.)
 But if you are a healthy pregnant person, you can have caffeine.
-Yes, you should limit your caffeine consumption, but you don’t have to give it up completely.
+You should limit caffeine consumption, but you don’t have to give it up completely.
 That’s just nuts!
-Experts, including the American College of Obstetricians and Gynecologists (ACOG), recommend keeping your daily caffeine consumption under 200 milligrams to be safe.
-That’s about the amount of caffeine in one standard cup of coffee.
+Experts, including the American College of Obstetricians and Gynecologists (ACOG), recommend keeping your daily caffeine consumption under 200 milligrams to be safe.1 That’s about the amount of caffeine in one standard cup of coffee.
 So cheers, mama!
 You don’t have to say no to caffeine. 😉 – Nina

 5. “Being Secretive About My Pregnancy to My Family.”

-“I think a big thing I look back on and tell myself, ‘that was silly,’ is how I wasn’t telling people about my pregnancy.
-I was so secretive around my family before I went to my first doctor’s appointment.
+“I think a big thing I look back on and tell myself, ‘That was silly,’ is how I wasn’t telling people about my pregnancy.
+I was so secretive around my family before my first doctor’s appointment.
 I really shouldn’t have been so secretive.
 They are my family that I see all the time!
 There’s nothing wrong with them knowing.
 And if something does happen, you want to be able to lean on them during your time of need.” – KW

 6. “Telling the World (Social Media) that I was Pregnant Too Soon.”

 “I thought to myself, ‘Oh, I’m 12 weeks.
 I’m in the clear!’
-But in reality, you haven’t received any test results back from your doctor yet.
-If one of your test results comes back with devastating news, you have to consider what you would tell the world (aka social media) if you have already announced your pregnancy to everyone.
-With my second pregnancy, I decided to wait until I received all of the test results back, and everything was okay (or okay enough that I felt comfortable sharing the news with the world).
+But you haven’t received any test results from your doctor yet.
+If one of your test results comes back with devastating news, you must consider what you would tell the world (aka social media) if you have already announced your pregnancy to everyone.
+With my second pregnancy, I decided to wait until I received all the test results and everything was okay (or okay enough that I felt comfortable sharing the news with the world).
 Then I put it on social media.

 7. “Got WAY Too Many Newborn-Sized Diapers.”